Download Blix Krieg 2.3.1 MAJOR RELEASE

 Blix Krieg is a widgetized, Google adsense and Search Engine friendly version of Sebastian Schmieg’s original Blix theme.

-Unlike the original Blix Theme, BlixKrieg is fully compatible with the newest version of Wordpress.
-Blix Krieg can be installed as a drop in replacement for Blix if you are having problems with your Blix Based site after upgrading Wordpress.
+Unlike the original Blix Theme, BlixKrieg is fully compatible with the newest version of WordPress.
+Blix Krieg can be installed as a drop in replacement for Blix if you are having problems with your Blix Based site after upgrading WordPress.

 You can download the latest version of Blix Krieg HERE, and see the latest version at work on our Blixkrieg beta test page.